Anatomy of a Top CTO: Skills & Salary

 @hubtechnical

-Hub Technical is an IT services company that has developed proprietary tools and strategies that allow them to provide higher quality services at a lower cost, particularly to state agencies, municipalities, and school districts.
+Hub Technical is an IT services firm.
+It has built tools that provide better services at lower cost for state agencies, towns, and school districts.

 Explore careers at Hub Technical